 The results of this study imply that practicing mindfulness meditation can help lower emotional reactivity, making you better at dealing with negative stimuli.
 Instead of becoming angry following criticism, mindful people should be more able to take criticism on board or ignore it where necessary and focus on the task at hand.

 Do you practice mindfulness meditation?
-Share your experiences in the comments or join the conversation on Twitter.
+Share your experiences on Twitter.